 Financial liabilities are initially measured either at fair value or at their transaction price.
 Subsequent to initial recognition, financial liabilities are measured at amortized cost.

 Trade and other liabilities are comprised of liabilities that are due less than one year from the balance sheet date and are in general not interest bearing and settled on an ongoing basis during the financial year.
-They also include accrued expense related to our research and development project costs.
+They also include accrued expenses related to our research and development project costs.

 We derecognize a financial liability when our contractual obligations are discharged, cancelled or expire.

 Any contingent consideration to be transferred by us in relation to businesses acquired are linked to milestone payments and are initially recognized at fair value as a financial liability.
 They are adjusted for the probability of their likelihood of payment and are appropriately discounted to reflect the impact of time.

 Changes in the fair value of these contingent consideration liabilities in subsequent periods are recognized in our consolidated income statement on the line “other operating income/expense”.
 The effect of unwinding the discount over time is recognized in other financial results.

 Financial assets and financial liabilities are recognized on our balance sheet when we become a party to the contractual provisions of the instrument.

 Derivative assets and liabilities are initially measured at fair value.
 After initial measurement we will measure the derivatives at fair value through profit or loss.